Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 This is what I think your compressor problem is, based on the details you provided.

 If the power supply to your compressors is compromised (more appliances drawing power at the same time as the compressor) take other appliances offline while testing the compressor.
 The same for an extension cord, if you are using one.
 Both can cause compressor start and run problems.

 Thanks for the lesson.
 Some more facts to the story.

 I was an employee for Lowe’s and bought both compressors after 2 customers returned them new with the issue described.
 It is too costly to have external company repairs done on the units due to labor costs, so we discount and sell.

-That is why 2 with same issue.
-Initially I thought they had different issues and I could make 1 good out of 2.
+That is why 2 with the same issue.
+Initially, I thought they had different issues and I could make 1 good out of 2.